Comadreja/js-for-gamedev/en/02-javascript/0203-modelo-de-ejecucion/index.md

 We can listen for an event **just once** with [`once`](https://nodejs.org/api/events.html#events_emitter_once_eventname_listener).

-### Event broadcasters
+### Event emitters

 Now we will cover the `EventEmitter` class, which is also specific to Node.

 Events are not a standard mechanism to JavaScript.
-They are a convenient way of modeling certain types of problems; but a JavaScript object, on its own, **has no event broadcasting API**.
+They are a convenient way of modeling certain types of problems; but a JavaScript object, on its own, **has no event-emitting API**.

-In Node, we can rely on several alternatives in order to have objects broadcast events:
+In Node, we can rely on several alternatives in order to have objects emit events:

 - Implementing our own event API.